scm-rs/.github/profile/README.md

-# Supply Chain management in the context of Rust
+# Supply Chain Management in the context of Rust

 This is a GitHub organization focussing on crates around software supply chain management in the contex of the Rust programming language.